ISCHEMIC STROKE / CLASSIFICATION AND PATHOGENESIS

 Clinical presentation

-- the clinical course differs in isolated PAVM and PAVM associated with HHT
+- the clinical course differs between isolated PAVM and PAVM associated with HHT

 - symptoms most commonly occur between the 3rd and 6th decades of life

-- asymptomatic course observed in up to 50% of patients (mostly in PAVM < 2cm)
+- an asymptomatic course is observed in up to 50% of patients (mostly in PAVM < 2cm)

 - mortality and morbidity are mostly associated with stroke and brain abscess, less commonly with hypoxemic respiratory failure, hemoptysis, or hemothorax